top of page

 Many of my movies are ex-rental tapes and DVDs.

 Browsing rows of dusty, sun-faded VHS tapes.
 Huge cardboard displays.
-Talking movies with the staff, and renting films you'd never heard of before.
+Talking cinema with the staff, and renting films you'd never heard of before.
 These were the things of video store utopia.
 Fast-forward to the present, however, and you'll have trouble finding a room full of physical media to loan.
 This article will detail former video joints in my town, but let's start by getting the only active one out of the way:

 Family Video

 This store is my last local vestige of retail video greatness.
 It's this or the dreaded Redbox.
 What fun is that?
+UPDATE: Even Redbox has bit the dust.
+Here's a kiosk in the same shopping plaza as the Video King Superstore you'll read about in a bit.
+I took these photos on August 13, 2024.

 I can remember when Family Video sprang up from the ground, circa 2001.
 Elmira's Pet Boutique was torn down to make way for it.
 The main thing I will always remember about that store was their permanent sign in the window, which read "Pet Burial Kits."
 No wonder they went out of business!